As writers, we want our work to be powerful. We want our words to elicit emotions and strong reactions. We want our prose to resonate.

 The dog was walked by Maddie.

-The object and subject are switched, creating a passive sentence.
-The subject is being acted upon.
+The object and subject of the sentence are switched, creating a passive sentence.
+The subject of the sentence is acted upon.
+“By” serves as an auxiliary verb that modifies walk.

-In short: Passive voice occurs when the object is performing the action.
+In short: the passive voice occurs when the object is performing the action.

 In passive constructions like the one above, writing is less direct.
 Using passive voice obscures the sentence’s meaning and misdirects the action.
 This sentence structure weakens the message.